rachaelbabister/blush-bakes-blog/README.md

 ![Heart Icon](readmefiles/images/screenshots/favourites-heart.png)

 - COMMENTS: Comments appear underneath the recipe details.
 Once a comment has been approved by admin, anyone can view the comments.
-When they are under approval, only the user who posted the comment can see it, and is able to manage that comment with an edit or delete button.
+When they are under approval, only the user who posted the comment can see it and is able to manage that comment with an edit or delete button.
 You can only make comments when you are logged in.
-If a user tries to delete a comment, they are asked to confirm and are able to cancel the delete should they wish.
+If a user tries to delete a comment, they are asked to confirm and can cancel the delete should they wish.

 ![Comments](readmefiles/images/screenshots/comments.png)
 ![Manage Comments](readmefiles/images/screenshots/comment-manage.png)